-This project was inspired by the work of the wonderfully talented Ron Lehocky.
+This project was inspired by the work of the wonderfully talented Dr. Ron Lehocky.
 This past week Ron showcased some of his new hearts.
 And to say that there were inspiring is an understatement.
 I’ve always enjoyed Ron’s hearts, but the simplicity and theme of this batch really got to me.
 Great work Ron!

 Saint Patrick’s Day Heart Tutorial for Polymer Clay

 - Gather & condition some scrap clay and set aside for later.

 - Prepare a stack of clay in multiple colors to use as a veneer.

 - Roll 3-4 different colors of clay on different thicknesses of your pasta machine.